Mayport Ferry

+Jean Ribault vessel, named after Jean Ribault, French explorer, first European to see the St. John's River and founder of French Florida.

 The Saint Johns River Ferry, also known as the Mayport Ferry, is an automobile ferry between Mayport and Fort George Island, two areas within Jacksonville, Florida.
 The 0.9 mi voyage crosses the Saint Johns River about 2.5 mi inland of the river's mouth and travels in an east-west direction for approximately 2000 ft on State Road A1A.
 It departs every half-hour.
+Mayport's on the southern side and Fort Geroge Islands on the northern side.

 The alternate driving route uses the toll-free Dames Point Bridge on I-295 but is 28 mi long.
 The ferry has been operating since 1874.

 These vessels operated in the ferry fleet: